eihror/NavigationTab/README.md

 # NavigationTab
-An tutorial of how can make a fully custom tab bar using Android Navigation Component
+A tutorial of how can make a fully custom tab bar using Android Navigation Component